-Programming memory requires a specific supply voltage level (>2.9V) at VDD pin (see section 1.3 for specifications).
-The MTP programming voltage itself is generated by means of an integrated charge pump; no additional, external voltage, other than VDD is needed.
-The program timing is shown in Figure 3.11, where t{VPP} is the wait time until the memory has been programmed and the next command can be applied (typically 0.6μs).
-Supplying the ZSSC3026 with VDD>2.9V during memory programming is required.
-After the memory is programmed, it must be read again to verify the validity of the memory content.
+Programming memory requires a specific supply voltage level (>2.9V) at the VDD pin (see section 1.3 for specifications).
+The MTP programming voltage itself is generated by means of an implemented charge pump, generating an internal memory programming voltage (VPP); no additional, external voltage, other than VDD needed.
+The program timing is shown in Figure 3.11.
+Supplying the ZSSC3036 with VDD>2.9V during memory programming is required.
+After the memory is programmed, it must be read again to verify the validity of the memory contents.